Kamal Khan (singer)

-Kamāl Khan (born 25 April 1989) is an Indian singer known for his work as a playback singer in Bollywood films.
+Kamal Khan (born 25 April 1989) is an Indian singer known for his work as a playback singer in Bollywood films.
 He won the reality singing competition Sa Re Ga Ma Pa Singing Superstar in 2010.
 Later he won the Zee Cine Awards "Fresh Singing Talent 2012 (Male)" for the song "Ishq Sufiyana" from the film The Dirty Picture (2012).

 In 2017, he released the Punjabi song "Dili Sara", featuring Kuwar Virk, as a single.
 The song became a super hit overnight.
 The video has over 150 million views on YouTube as of May 2022.

 Early life and career

-Kamal was born and brought up in Reeth kheri village, near Patiala, Punjab, to Zafar Khan and Sakina Ali, who is an employee health department in Patiala.
+Kamal was born and brought up in Reeth kheri village, near Patiala, Punjab, to Jaswant Singh and Sarabjeet Kaur (Rani Begum) who is an employee health department in Patiala.
 Kamal started learning music at age five from his uncle (Mama ji) Ustad Shauqat Ali Deewana ji, who became his musical mentor.
 His mother is also a music lover.
 Later he left his studies because he started taking part in singing competitions and musical shows.
 Until he appeared in Sa Re Ga Ma Pa, his father did not want him to become a singer.
 He mentioned in one of the episodes of the show, wherein his father gave a guest and surprising appearance, that upon his father's advice, he started working in a factory where his daily wage was only Rs.
 40 a day.
 On his payday, he requested his father to collect his first salary.
 When his dad went there to get Kamal's first salary, he cried and realised that he should let Kamal pursue his singing.
 Kamal got his surname "Khan" from their listeners and friends when he was a contestant of Sa Re Ga Ma Pa because he likes Ustad Nusrat Fateh Ali Khan's songs and he sings his song like him.